 - hafizadeh N, Genrich G, Ferrell L, Kakar S. Hepatocellular Adenomas in a Large Community Population 2000-2010: Reclassification per Current WHO Classification and Results of Long-Term Follow-Up.
 Human Pathology 45(5):976-83, 2014.

 - Joseph NM, Ferrell LF, Jain D, Torbenson M, Wu T-T, Yeh MM, Kakar S. Diagnostic Utility and Limitations of Glutamine Synthetase and Serum Amyloid Associated Protein Immunohistochemistry in the distinction of Focal Nodular Hyperplasia and Inflammatory/Telangiectatic Hepatic Adenoma.
 Modern Pathology 27(1):62-72, 2014.

 - Kakar S, Grenert JP, Paradis V, Pote N, Jakate S, Ferrell LD.
 Hepatocellular carcinoma arising in adenoma: similar immunohistochemical and cytogenetic features in adenoma and hepatocellular carcinoma portions of the tumor.
 Mod Pathol.
 27(11):1499-509, 2014.

 - International Liver Pathology Study Group member

 - Co-Editor, Pathology of the Liver, Burt AD, Portmann BC, Ferrell LD (eds) 5th and 6th editions

 - UCSF teaching awards, 10 total, for resident and medical student teaching

 - 2008-09 Hans Popper Hepatopathology President

-- 2010 Vice President of US and Canadian Academy of Pathology
+- 2012-13 President of US and Canadian Academy of Pathology

 - Distinguished Professor in Anatomic Pathology, Vice Chair of Clinical Services, Director of Surgical Pathology, Director of Liver & GI Pathology Fellowship